End of Life Care for Patients with Disorders of Consciousness

 Course Highlights

-• You’ll also learn the different approaches and treatments used in the care of the patient with Disorders of Consciousness.
+• You’ll also learn the different approaches and treatments used to care for patients with Disorders of Consciousness.

-• You’ll leave this course with a broader understanding of key components to be included in the education for the family of patients with Disorders of Consciousness.
+• You’ll leave this course with a broader understanding of key components to include in the education of the family of patients with Disorders of Consciousness.

 Introduction

-To fully understand what disorders of consciousness are, an understanding of the term consciousness is helpful.
-Consciousness is defined as the state of full awareness of oneself and one’s relationship to their environment.
-Consciousness requires awareness and wakefulness, in other words, it simply means being awake and aware of one’s surroundings.
+Understanding consciousness is helpful for fully understanding disorders of consciousness.
+Consciousness is defined as the state of full awareness of oneself and one’s relationship to one’s environment.
+It requires awareness and wakefulness; in other words, it simply means being awake and aware of one’s surroundings.

-Disorder of Consciousness (DoC) occurs when there is a significant change in the levels of awareness and wakefulness.
+Disorder of Consciousness (DoC) occurs when there is a significant change in awareness and wakefulness.
 This usually occurs because of damage or injury to the brain (1).
 If the damage or injury is mild, the change in consciousness can be mild.
-However, if the damage or injury is severe, the level of consciousness could be seriously changed, lasting a longer period, or even permanent.
+However, if the damage or injury is severe, the level of consciousness could be seriously changed, lasting a longer period or even permanently.

 Health outcomes for patients with DoC vary greatly depending on the individuals’ circumstances.
 Some patients may be permanently unconscious, while some may have severe disabilities and require assistance with their activities of daily living.
 On the other hand, some may recover and be able to function on their own (20).
 Regardless of the state of consciousness, the patient’s diagnosis, treatment, and recovery can be a complex and challenging process.